PREETHI0103/Multistep-Reasoning-Agent/README.md

 2. Uses Python for simple questions; LLM for complex reasoning.

 ### Verifier
-1.Validates the solution before presenting it to the user.
+1. Validates the solution before presenting it to the user.
-Python outputs are deterministic and auto-verified; LLM outputs are checked with another call.
+2. Python outputs are deterministic and auto-verified; LLM outputs are checked with another call.